RobinPbt/Automated_preprocessing/README.md

 This repository contains classes to perform automated preprocessing for supervised regression or classification.
 Please note it is a pending project.

-For each class, the main idea is to try a preprocessing action and to test if it improves performances vs. a baseline on a given set of models with a given evaluation metric.
+For each class, the main idea is to try a preprocessing action, each variable at a time, and to test if it improves performances vs. a baseline on a given set of models with a given evaluation metric.
 Parameters notably includes models to test, type of task (regression or classification), and the preprocessing actions to test.

 Each class works with a fit (taking the X and y matrices as argument) and a transform (taking X matrix as argument) methods.
 The fit method returns the results of each tests and gives the best results.
 The transform method applies the best results.